actsl/kiss_sdl2/README.md

 base functions implemented for the widgets, do all the automagical things, and the user can write one's own function, using a base function inside it, to do any additional things that the user may want to do.
-See the examples and the header file kiss_sdl.h .
+See the examples and the header file SDL2_kiss.h .

 Widgets can be made visible and invisible, an invisible widget is also inactive and doesn't perform any functions.
 In the examples, all widgets